jmgurvitch/art-of-data/designing_studies.md

 ## Types of Studies
 1. What is the difference between an **observational** and an **experimental** study?

    In an observational study, we measure or survey members of a sample without trying to affect them.
 In an experiment, we assign people or things to groups and apply some treatment to one of the groups, while the other group does not receive the treatment.
    Example of an observational study: we collect data on student stress levels and the number of classes they take and then try to find correlation between the two.
-Experimental study: RP58.
+Experimental study example: randomized control studies.

 3. What is meant by the phrase "correlation, not causation"?
 Take a look at [Tyler Vigen's spurious correlations](https://www.tylervigen.com/spurious-correlations) for some examples.
 4. Why can't an observational study show causation?